What to do in Saigon – Suggested Itineraries

 If you’re a bit of a foodie and want to learn and experience Vietnamese street food at its best, I can highly recommend Saigon Cooking Class by Hoa Tuc, Street Food Secrets Tour.
 This tour finishes at lunch time.
-They have a special discount of 10% off which you can access here.

 Afternoon and Evening Tours

 If you’ve arrived mid morning, I recommend you check out the main sights by completing my one-day walking itinerary.
 It’s free except for a few entry fees.
 It takes one day at a very leisurely pace but if you don’t have a whole day you can easily do it all in 4 or 5 hours.
 If you’re completing it after lunch, I recommend that you do it backwards, so you get to Tao Dan Park late afternoon.
 The activity will be equally as impressive as in the early morning.

 Then check out the Urban Adventure, Saigon Street Food by Night.
 I highly recommend you take at least one food tour while you are here.
 You DO NOT want to miss sampling a great selection of the fantastic Vietnamese cuisine.
 Book ahead if you can as they are popular.
 If you can’t get on this one, then check out some of the other street food tours I mention on our “Tours” page.

 It may be surprising just how much you can see and do in just one day, especially if you combine a morning and evening tours as mentioned above.
 Three options include:

 The suggestions above will leave your afternoon free.
 You could: